Abe Cohn: Later years

 After graduating from Michigan, Cohn returned to Spokane.
 In September 1921, he was appointed as the football and basketball coach at Whitworth College.
 He coached at Whitworth for two years and also coached at Mead High School in the mornings.

-Cohn was the head football coach at Spokane University in 1923 and 1924.
+Cohn was the head football coach at Spokane College in 1923 and 1924.

 In 1924, The Michigan Alumnus reported that Cohn was affiliated with Cohn Brothers Furniture, the furniture business begun by his father.
 Cohn remained a partner in the furniture business until the store's closure in 1960.

 In 1932, Cohn was living in Seattle, Washington.
 He served as a football and basketball official for 30 years, including approximately eight years as a football official for the Pacific Coast Conference from 1930 to 1937.

 Cohn also worked for many years for the Washington State Liquor Control Board.
 He began with a position as the assistant manager of Liquor Store No. 2 in Seattle.
 He was the supervisor of the Liquor Board's licensing bureau from 1934 until his retirement in 1968.

 Cohn was married to Alta Clark.
 In October 1970, Cohn died of a heart attack in Seattle.
 He was age 73 at the time of his death.